Data Model

 - columns are evaluated states

-sampled_stateidentifies the state the trajectory was sampled fromevaluated_statesidentifies the column states
+sampled_stateidentifies the state the trajectory was sampled fromevaluated_statesidentifies the column stateslambda_labels, when present, name the lambda-vector components in order

 Validation rules: